esadr/parsemis/README.txt

 Please add the corresponding .jar files to the lib directory.

+Above dependencies are all ready added in lib folder.

+Run "ant jar" for generating jar for whole project.

 Run "java -jar parsemis-2008-12-01.jar" for usage and see index.html and further from the javadoc directory for documentation.